In the Community . . .

 Show me the Progress Report

-Chikungunya is a mosquito-borne alphavirus that spreads through mosquito bites and transmitted primarily by Aedes aegypti and Ae. albopictus.
+Chikungunya is a mosquito-borne virus that spreads through mosquito bites and is transmitted primarily by Aedes aegypti and Ae. albopictus mosquito species.
 The most common symptoms of chikungunya are fever and joint pain.
 Other symptoms may include headache, muscle pain, joint swelling, or rash.

 Humans are the primary reservoir during epidemics.
-Travelers who go to St. Martin in the Caribbean are at risk of getting chikungunya.
-In addition, travelers to Africa, Asia, and islands in the Indian Ocean and Western Pacific also are at risk, as the virus is spread in many of these areas.
+Travelers who go to the Caribbean are at risk of getting chikungunya.
+In addition, travelers to Africa, Asia, and islands in the Indian Ocean and Western Pacific also are at risk as the virus is spread in many of these areas.

 For more information: